• Home

 • Wylye Valley Art Trail 2019

-We've opened for the National Garden Scheme for the past 2 years - always a daunting prospect, but also so much fun!
+We've opened for the National Garden Scheme for the past 4 years - always a daunting prospect, but also so much fun!

-Our next opening is on Sunday June 11th 2023 from 11.00 till 5.00!
+Our next opening is on Sunday June 8th 2025 from 11.00 till 5.00!
+There will be coffee, tea, cakes and probably wine!
+Entry £5.00 Children free

 The National Garden Scheme gives away £millions to nursing and health care charities and they are the largest (or second largest) cumulative donor to Macmillans, Marie Curie, Hospice UK and Carers' Trust.
-In 2022 The NGS gave away £3,000,000 !
+In 2022 The NGS gave away £3,000,000I I have been a Trustee of the NGS since 2010 and Deputy Chairman since 2019

 When we lived in London I opened our garden for the NGS, but 2021 was the first time we've opened in Wiltshire.
 I love opening the garden - half the joy of having a garden is sharing it and especially with strangers.
 Gardening is a great leveller.
 In a former life I once listened, open mouthed while one of the UK's richest and most beautiful duchesses argued with a craggy old man who had an allotment in South London, about the best variety of potatoes.
 For me, that said it all!
-Both times that we've opened so far lots of local people have come and are memories of our house and garden when it was a dairy farm - and each time we've raised about £1,400!.
+Every time that we've opened so far lots of local people have come and are memories of our house and garden when it was a dairy farm - and each time we've raised about £1,400!.

 Below are photos of the garden taken around June.